 Advertising Research Services

 Advertising is one of the most important and most expensive marketing functions, but a large share of advertising dollars is wasted every year.Seldom is the foundational strategy of the advertising optimal.
 Rarely are all of the communication issues fully understood.
 Rarely are ads and commercials adequately tested before they are “aired.”
-Because of the great strategic potential of good advertising, Decision Analyst has devoted more than three decades of research and experimentation to develop the following advertising services.
+Because of the great strategic potential of good advertising, Decision Analyst has devoted more than four decades of research and experimentation to develop the following advertising services.

 How Does CopyOpt™ Work?